 The Committee invites staff and students to submit nominations for honorary master’s degrees.
 Nominations from external proposers cannot be accepted unless the nomination is supported by a University member of staff.
 Students should also seek a University staff member to second and support their nomination before submitting the form to the Committee.

 The Committee will consider whether nominees meet the following criteria:

 - Honorary master’s degrees are an academic award celebrating University staff who have made exceptional and direct contributions to the life of the University community, as perceived by its community.

 - All staff (academic and professional services) are eligible.
 Nominations should show how contributions of individuals have had a positive and sustained impact on the life of the University community.

-- Awards can be made posthumously in exceptional circumstances, following recent service.
+- Awards can be made posthumously.

 - Awards should recognise the importance of Equality, Diversity and Inclusivity.

 Self-nominations are not eligible unless supported by a member of University staff.

 Further guidance on the above criteria is included within the nomination form.

 Please do give thought to staff whom you have encountered and who have made a significant contribution to the life of the University community.